the1amit/the1amit/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-Weather app
+- 🔭 I’m currently looking for...
+Work !!!
 - 🌱 I’m currently learning ...
 ReactJS, Redux, NoSQL and Express
 - 👯 I’m looking to collaborate on ...
 Everything
 - 🤔 I’m looking for help with ...
 Work !!!